goFrendiAsgard/zaruba/README.md

 [Documentation](docs/README.md) | [Tutorial](docs/use-cases/from-zero-to-cloud.md) | [Installation](#-installation)

-> ⚠️ __This repository is archived.__ Please see (new Zrb repository)[https://github.com/state-alchemists/zrb].
+> ⚠️ __This repository is archived.__ Please see [new Zrb repository](https://github.com/state-alchemists/zrb).
 The new repository is re-written in Python and no longer using YAML as configuration

 # 🤖 Zaruba